McNeight/CAN_Library/README.md

-This library allows you to communicate with multiple types of CAN controllers using a consistent API, making CAN communications easier through Arduino.
+This library allows you to communicate with multiple types of CAN controllers using a consistent API, making CAN communications across development platforms easier through Arduino.

 The idea behind this CAN library is to use a similar approach to Adafruit's Unified Sensor library (https://github.com/adafruit/Adafruit_Sensor) by